 A bright, white smile is something many of us aim for.
 If you’ve had a teeth whitening treatment at the dental clinic, you might remember the dentist applying whitening gel to your teeth and then shining a blue light on them for a while.
 You were probably told that this light helps with the whitening process, but have you ever wondered what it actually is and how it works?

-Teeth whitening lights are key to making the whitening gel work better.
+LED teeth whitening lights are key to making the whitening gel work better.
 The LED light activates the whitening gel that have ingredient peroxide whitening agents like hydrogen peroxide or carbamide peroxide.
 These chemicals break down into oxygen and water when they hit the light, to brighten teeth stained by smoking, coffee or wine.
 This reaction is what helps lift and remove stains from your teeth.
 Essentially, this process is how to make teeth white.
 The light speeds up the entire process so you see results faster!

-That said, teeth whitening gels will still work without the light—they just won’t be as quick or effective.
+That said, whitening gels will still work without the light—they just won’t be as quick or effective.
 Without the whitening light, the treatment will take longer to show results.
-Read more about teeth whitening lights here.
+Read more about LED teeth whitening lights here.

 What is UV whitening light?

 UV light is a form of electromagnetic radiation.
 It’s the same type of light that causes sunburn when you spend too much time in the sun or in tanning beds.
-UV light was once commonly used in teeth whitening treatments to accelerate the teeth whitening process.
+UV light was once commonly used in whitening treatments to accelerate the whitening process.

-What is LED whitening light?
+What is LED teeth whitening light?

 Related Articles